jdcabreza/jdcabreza/README.md

 # About Me
-Hello!
-I'm Nathan!
-I'm currently working as a software engineer, but in my free time I like to dabble in GANs and rendering. :)

-I can be reached via Twitter or email.
+👋 Hey there, I'm Nathan!
+I'm a software engineer from the Philippines, currently working in the FinTech industry.

+- 💻 Currently working with TypeScript and Nest.js
+- 🌱 Currently learning about Machine Learning and Rendering

+You can contact me on [LinkedIn](https://www.linkedin.com/in/nathancabreza/) or [send me an email](mailto:nathan.cabreza1@gmail.com)! :)

 <!---
 jdcabreza/jdcabreza is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.